WAVE-hamburg/wave-hamburg.github.io/_pages/wave.md

 Major scientific advances are foreseen in seismology and geophysical modelling, urban systems research, real-time machine learning, and, prominently, low-latency predictions for active disturbance reduction.
 WAVE will also foster the development and integration of novel sensors, such as quantum-based inertial sensors, to continuously increase its capabilities.

 The internationally unique infrastructure and science network will establish best practices for vibration cancellation in large-scale and precision physics experiments, bringing new frontiers of precision measurements into reach, while simultaneously providing insight into the evolution of the Science City at and beneath its surface.

+## Contact

+Have we peaked your interest?
+Would you like to contribute?
+If you wish to contribute, or get an impression of what we work on, please contact: Prof. Celine Hadziioannou.

+## Acknowledgements

+The use of the interrogator from the company OptaSense was sponsored by the former Dean of the MIN Faculty, Prof. Dr. Heinrich Graener.
+We thank Dr. Martin Karrenbach from OptaSense for on-site advice and service.
+We would also like to thank the company Baudynamik and Dr.-Ing.
+Michael Mistler for the additional excitation with the vibrotruck on campus.
+We are very appreciative of the IT group at DESY, in particular Tobias Ladwig, for their support in establishing the fiber connection.
+We thank the Physnet data center for providing the servers, computing capacity, and data storage, as well as for advice on the architecture for data analysis.
+We further thank the European XFEL operations team for their support with georeferencing and access to the accelerator.